Sri Lanka leader opposed to police attending attacks inquiry

 Jayasundara also said that Sirisena had asked him not to attend the National Security Council meetings since last October, when Sirisena fired Prime Minister Ranil Wickremesinghe in a power struggle that triggered a seven-week political crisis.
 Wickremesinghe was subsequently reinstated by the Supreme Court.

-The police statement quoted Sirisena as saying there are five cases being heard at the Supreme Court in relation to the blasts, and that the attorney general had informed him the parliamentary hearing may be a hindrance to the court cases.
+Sirisena has said there are five cases being heard at the Supreme Court in relation to the blasts, and that the attorney general had informed him that the parliamentary hearing may be a hindrance to the court cases.

-Seven Sri Lankans who had pledged allegiance to Islamic State group blew themselves up at three churches and three luxury hotels on April 21.
-Some 500 people also were wounded in the blasts.
+Seven Sri Lankans who had pledged allegiance to the Islamic State group blew themselves up at three churches and three luxury hotels on April 21.
+Some 500 people were wounded in the blasts.

-Note: This story has been corrected to show that the statement was from the president’s media unit, not police.
+Sri Lankan leaders and the security establishment are under fire for not acting upon near-specific information ahead of the blasts on possible attacks on churches.